+Starting on July 1, 2013, the sale, possession or transfer of a “High Capacity” magazine in Colorado is a crime.
+The correct term is not high capacity magazine but large capacity magazine.
 A person who owns a large capacity magazine prior to July 1, 2013 and maintains continuous possession after that date has a defense to being charged with violation of the law.
 In layperson terms, existing large capacity magazines are not subject to forfeiture, today.
 However, upon death, the large capacity magazine is probably forfeited.

 Starting on July 1, 2013, all transfers of possession of a Colorado firearm require a timely background check.
 This goes far beyond a sale and transfer of ownership.
 Any transfer of possession requires an analysis of whether a background check is needed.
 Want to loan your hunting rifle to your neighbor for a 4 day hunting trip?
 Background check required.
 Want to gift or loan your firearm to a boyfriend/girlfriend?
 Background check required.
 Want to gift or loan your firearm to a family member?
 Better be sure they are within the defined exception.